fsprojects/fantomas/README.md

 Feel free to suggests tests if they haven't been handled correctly.

 ## Why the name "Fantomas"?
- - It starts with an F, just like many other F# projects.
+There are a few reason to choose the name as such.
+First, it starts with an F, just like many other F# projects.
  - It is the character in literature that I like very much.
  - "Fantomas" means "ghost" in French; and this project is somehow mysterious in handling formatting rules as well as corner cases of F# language.